pvespino/p5_spanish/log/log.md

 ## tue june 07th 2016

+translation of the p5.js make book

 ## wed june 08th 2016

+translation of the p5.js make book

 ## thu june 09th 2016

+translation of the p5.js make book

 ## fri june 10th 2016

+finished first rough draft of the translation of the p5.js make book